IncredibleProgress/sweetheart.py/README.md

 # Sweetheart **0.1.1-beta**
-*do more and better with low-code&low-costs python programs*
+*do better with low-code and low-costs python programs*

 ## A supercharged heart for the non-expert hands